-Here's a list of some of the biggest energy-wasting appliances in your home, and some tips on how you can lower their usage, cutting down the cost of your energy bills in the process:
+Here's a list of some of the biggest energy-wasting appliances in your home, and some tips on how you can lower their usage, cutting down the cost of your energy bills

 In a typical household, the TV is one of the most frequently used appliances - the average TV racks up over 6 hours of on time every day.
 Costs vary between different types of TV: